Studying in Canada

 Find more information and learn how to apply for a study permit.

-If you have been studying under status as a visitor (ie. without a study permit), you will need to apply for a first study permit and have the study permit issued before you start your studies at U of T. Find more information and learn how to apply for a study permit.
+If you have been studying under status as a visitor (ie. without a study permit), you will need to apply for a first study permit and have the study permit issued before you start your studies at U of T. Find more information and support on the apply for a study permit.

 Your study permit application might require a Provincial Attestation Letter (PAL).
-Please refer to the PAL tool on this page of our website to determine whether or not you are exempt from the PAL requirement.
+Please refer to the PAL tool in the “New in 2024” box on this page of our website to determine whether you are exempt from the PAL requirement.

 You can apply in person for a study permit at a “port of entry” to Canada (land border crossing or airport).
 However, we recommend instead that you apply online in your country of residence as soon as you have the necessary documents to do so.